New Student FAQs

 How do I sign up for my free trial class?

 Fill out the Free Trial Class Registration form and come to class!
 That’s all there is to it!

-What if my dancer wants to continue Irish dance lessons after their trial class?
+What if I want to continue Irish dance lessons after their trial class?

 What is the cost and how do we pay?

-Please refer to the Tuition Rates & Policy for up-to-date information.
+Please refer to our Tuition Rates & Policy for more information.

 Do you have a yearly recital?

 Yes...although unfortunately not during the pandemic, we have an annual school-wide Showcase where students have the opportunity to perform for family and friends, and to be part of a full performance program, building confidence and experience.